adricu/adchpp/readme.txt

 On the client side, I've only tested with DC++.

 -- Building --
-Install boost, swig and scons.
+Install swig and scons.
 Ensure that your compiler is available in the PATH.
 To build with gcc (*nix, mingw), run "scons" in the adchpp root folder.
 To build with msvc (windows), run "scons tools=default" in the adchpp root folder.
 To build a release build, add "mode=release" to the build line.
+For additional build options, type "scons -h".

 -- Command line options --